kungfauxhustle/OpulentSuit/README.md

 * [CoffeesOpulentRecolors](https://thunderstore.io/c/lethal-company/p/Smartcoffee/CoffeesOpulentRecolors/)

 Anyone is free to use this as a base for recolors.
-Please let me know!
-I like seeing other people's work and I wanna put a link to you here!
+No need to ask permission.
+I do like seeing other people's work though, so if you let me know, I'll put a link to it here.

 ## Credits: